UCLA Samueli School of Engineering: History

+Campus

 The main building is Boelter Hall (Engineering II and III), named after Llewellyn M. K. Boelter, a Mechanical Engineering professor at UC Berkeley who became the first Dean of the school.
 He "often took an active role in the lives of the school's students, and his approach to engineering impacted many of their careers," according to the school.
 He retired in 1965 and was succeeded by Chauncey Starr, a pioneer in nuclear power development.

 HSSEAS is housed in two other buildings: Engineering IV, and Engineering V, which houses the Department of Bioengineering and the Department of Materials Science and Engineering.
 Engineering I was demolished in August 2011, to be replaced by Engineering VI, which houses the Western Institute of Nanotechnology on Green Engineering and Metrology (WIN-GEM) in 2014.
 The ground breaking ceremony for Engineering VI building was held October 26, 2012 with Congressman Henry A. Waxman and Henry Samueli.
 On March 19, 2015, Engineering VI phase I was dedicated and phase II broke ground with the help of James L. Easton, class of '59 alumnus.
 Engineering VI was completed and opened in 2018.